intel/unet/single-node/openvino_saved_model/README.md

 `python ${INTEL_CVSDK_DIR}/deployment_tools/model_optimizer/mo_tf.py --input_model ../frozen_model/saved_model_frozen.pb --input_shape=[1,144,144,4] --data_type FP32  --output_dir FP32  --model_name saved_model
 `

 4. Run the script `python create_validation_sample.py` which will select a few samples from the HDF5 datafile and save them to a separate NumPy datafile called `validation_data.npz`.
 The inference scripts will use this NumPy file.

 5. The scripts `inference_keras.py` and `inference_openvino.py` load the `validation_data.npz` data file and run inference.
 Add the `--plot` argument to the command line and the script will plot figures for each prediction.

+NOTE: The baseline model uses UpSampling2D (Bilinear Interpolation).
+This is supported on OpenVINO via a shared TensorFlow MKL-DNN library.
+To build the library run the script:

+`bash ${INTEL_CVSDK_DIR}/inference_engine/samples/build_samples.sh`

+This should cause all of the OpenVINO shared libraries to be built on your system under the directory `${INTEL_CVSDK_DIR}/inference_engine/lib`.
+For CPU you'll need to link to `libcpu_extension_avx2.so`.
+For example,

+`python inference_openvino.py -l ${INTEL_CVSDK_DIR}/inference_engine/lib/centos_7.4/intel64/libcpu_extension_avx2.so`

+or

+`python inference_openvino.py -l ${INTEL_CVSDK_DIR}/inference_engine/lib/ubuntu16.04/intel64/libcpu_extension_avx2.so`

+depending on your operating system.